scottbigbrain/HowToCodeLikeHaywire/beginners/Your_Toolkit.md

 ## Video tutorial
 Finally, take just a few minutes to go watch this tutorial that goes through VS Code's basics in 100 seconds.
 ![Visual Studio Code in 100 Seconds](https://youtu.be/KMxo3T_MTvY)
+# GitHub
+The final essential tool to be covered in this tutorial is [GitHub](https://github.com).
+There is no worse case scenario for a programmer than to have the laptop with all of the team's code on it brick itself halfway through a competition, stopping them from fixing bugs and keeping the bot going through the Utah Regionals (this is a thing that *did and does happen*).
+How are we supposed to avoid this major nightmare?
+Backups.
+Backups backups backups.

+GitHub is a cloud based solution for backing up and managing your code.
+You can see all of Haywire's code previous code at [the team's GitHub](https://github.com/HaywireRobotics).
+You want to backup (or push as it is called) your code regularly, and we will get into the details of that and best practices for it in later tutorials.
+For now, know that it exists and is exceedingly useful.

+Nonetheless, there are a few places to go and learn now if you are interested.
+VS Code has GitHub integrated into the editor; go [here](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git) if you want to learn how to use it.
+If you plan on doing development for the team at home instead of just at the shop then yo